-Identify the benefits of mentoring for an individual

-It is important that you make the distinction between coaching and mentoring so that you draw out and separate the benefits of each.
+Assessment Criteria 5.1 dentify the benefits of mentoring for an individual 5.2 Identify the benefits of mentoring for a team 5.3 Identify the benefits of mentoring for an organisation Good Practice It is important that you make the distinction between coaching and mentoring so that you draw out and separate the benefits of each.
 You may want to develop a template to demonstrate the benefits of mentoring to an individual, team and organisation.
 You may want to consider the benefits to motivation and engagement, performance management and resource implications etc.